jurgensen1/conway-game-of-life-react/README.md

 Date: 2022 October 18

 # Introduction
 This is an React–Redux implementation of Conway’s game of life.
-By adapting a similar project in the C language, the final   project in a C programming course at New Mexico Tech, into React, I was comforted with many new problems.
-This project was   independently pursued by me and has no connection with New   Mexico Tech or freeCodeCamp, however, many of the lessons I   learned in association with those organizations have   contributed.  to the success of this project.
+By adapting a similar project in the C language, the final   project in a C programming course at New Mexico Tech, into React, I was confronted with many new problems.
+This project was   independently pursued by me and has no connection with New   Mexico Tech or freeCodeCamp, however, many of the lessons I   learned in association with those organizations have   contributed  to the success of this project.

 ## The rules of the game:
 * Any live cell with fewer than two live neighbors dies, as if   by needs caused by under population.